Electrical contractors in

 Meet experience requirements

-Submit application to Tennessee Department of Commerce & Insurance with required documentation and exam fees
+Submit electrical contractor application to Tennessee Department of Commerce & Insurance with required fees, typically $300-400 total.

 Pass PSI examination

-Take and pass the electrical contractor examination administered by PSI Services
+Schedule and pass the electrical contractor examination administered by PSI.
+Study Tennessee electrical code and business law sections.

 Obtain surety bond